canada-ca/PCTF-CCP/Version1_1/psp-pctf-V1_1/sec4_appendixB.md

 Identity information is a strict subset of the much broader set of information referred to as either personal information (“information about an identifiable person”) or organizational information (“information about an identifiable organization”).
 Personal information or organizational information that is collected and used for the specific purpose of administering a program or delivering a service is referred to as *program-specific* personal information or *program-specific* organizational information.
 Program- specific personal information is usually restricted to the program and constrained by privacy legislation to ensure consistent use for which it was collected (e.g., to determine program eligibility), with a few exceptions.

-When determining the identity information requirements for a program or service, program/service providers need to distinguish between identity information andprogram-specific personal information, as these can overlap<sup id="fnr-identityPersonalOverlap">[fn-number](#fn-identityPersonalOverlap)</sup>.
+When determining the identity information requirements for a program or service, program/service providers need to distinguish between identity information andprogram-specific personal information, as these can overlap<sup id="fnr-identityPersonalOverlap"><a href="#fn-identityPersonalOverlap" class="fnote"></a></sup>.
 For example, *date of birth* can be used to help achieve identity uniqueness (i.e., it is used as identity information) – but *date of birth* can also be used as an age eligibility requirement (i.e., it is used as program-specific personal information).
 When overlap between identity information and program-specific personal information occurs, it is a good practice to describe both purposes.
 This ensures that the use of identity information is consistent with the original purpose for which the identity information was obtained and that it can be managed separately or additionally protected by appropriate security and privacy controls.
 Program/service providers are advised to reduce the overlap between identity information and program-specific personal information as much as possible.

 #### 4.4.1 Identifier

 The set of identity attributes that is used to uniquely distinguish a particular person or organization within a program/service population is referred to as an *identifier*.
 This set of identity attributes is usually a subset of the identity information requirements of a program or service.

 Different sets of identity attributes may be specified as an identifier depending on program or service requirements and, in some cases, legislation and regulation.
 For example, one program may specify *name* and *date of birth* as the identifier set of identity attributes.
 Another program may specify *name*, *date of birth*, and *sex* as the identifier set of identity attributes.
-Yet another program may use an *assigned identifier*<sup id="fnr-assignedIdentifier">[fn-number](#fn-assignedIdentifier)</sup> (such as a health insurance number or a business number) as the identifier set of identity attributes.
+Yet another program may use an *assigned identifier*<sup id="fnr-assignedIdentifier"><a href="#fn-assignedIdentifier" class="fnote"></a></sup> (such as a health insurance number or a business number) as the identifier set of identity attributes.

 When determining the set of identity attributes to be used as an identifier, the following factors should be considered:
 * **Universality** – Every person or organization within the program/service population must possess the identifier set of identity attributes.
 However, even when an identity attribute is universal, widespread missing or incomplete values for the identity attribute may render it useless as part of an identifier set.
 For example, many dates of birth for persons born outside of Canada consist only of the year or the year and the month.